 - Dossier Preparation – In India, cosmetic product registration certificate (Form 43) is obtained by submitting Form 42 along with a dossier which consists of a wide variety of technical documents like formulation, product label, specification etc., administrative documents like Letter of Authorization (LOA), and Regulatory documents like manufacturing license, Free Sale Certificate (FSC) etc.

-- eCosma - In Saudi Arabia, the SFDA has introduced an electronic notification system called eCosma for cosmetic products to regulate notification, manufacturing, licensing, and clearance of products.
-Being active since 2015, eCosma brings with it an ease of cosmetic notification system.
+- eCosma – In Saudi Arabia, the SFDA has introduced an electronic notification system called eCosma for cosmetic products to regulate notification, manufacturing, licensing, and clearance of products.
+Active since 2015, eCosma brings with it an ease of cosmetic notification system.
 However, confusion prevails due to unclear guidelines.
 Importers and suppliers are required to implement this compulsory practice. eCosma is focused on establishing the traceability of cosmetic products in Saudi market during the market surveillance carried out by respective agencies.

-- Voluntary Cosmetic Registration Program (VCRP) - The US FDA’s VCRP is a voluntary reporting system for the manufacturers, packers, and distributors of cosmetic products.
-This program includes the submission of Form FDA 2511 for registering cosmetic manufacturing and/or packaging establishments and Form FDA 2512 for filing Cosmetic Product Ingredient Statements (CPIS).
+- Voluntary Cosmetic Registration Program (VCRP) – The US FDA’s VCRP is a voluntary reporting system for the manufacturers, packers, and distributors of cosmetic products.
+This program includes the submission of Form FDA 2511 for registering cosmetics, manufacturing and/or packaging establishments and Form FDA 2512 for filing Cosmetic Product Ingredient Statements (CPIS).
 Either Form FDA 2511 or Form FDA 2512 or both can be submitted by the manufacturer.

 - California Prop 65 – Proposition 65, officially known as the Safe Drinking Water and Toxic Enforcement Act of 1986, was enacted as a ballot initiative in November 1986.
 The proposition protects the state's drinking water sources from being contaminated with chemicals known to cause cancer, birth defects or other reproductive harm, and requires businesses to inform Californians about exposures to such chemicals.
 The ingredients in the formulation can be cross-checked against the Prop 65 list.
 Safe levels of any listed ingredients if present in the formulation, can be determined using the safe harbor levels like No Significant Risk Levels (NSRLs) for Carcinogens and Maximum Allowable Dose Levels (MADLs) for Chemicals Causing Reproductive Toxicity.